Progress of research students

 - Thesis Submission

 Departments may wish to consider increasing the frequency of monitoring of students as they move towards the final stages of their research, to ensure that they submit on time.
-Departments should also undertake a formal Submission Review to evaluate a student’s progress towards submission around the end of the student’s second year.
+Departments should also undertake a formal Submission Review to evaluate a student’s progress towards submission.
 The precise format and timing of the Submission Review is not prescribed, but should at least involve a review of the student’s outline thesis plan, an evaluation of the amount of work still to be completed and a review of DDP engagement.

 Procedures for monitoring students studying via Remote Location will vary and students and staff should consult the relevant guidance